Raleigh man accused of three-month indecent-exposure spree

 Gregory Ashby Baker, 29, is charged with exposing himself to people at two Raleigh shopping centers three times in three months.

-And a woman listed on court documents as a victim says she wouldn't be surprised if there were more unreported incidences.
+And a woman listed on court documents as a victim says she wouldn't be surprised if there were more unreported incidents.

 "It's happened what, once a month for the last three months or so?
 It's probably happened before," said the woman who asked not to be identified.